evoldoers/biomake/README.md

 (`ifeq`, `ifdef` and the like) similarly requires that syntax to be aligned with the overall structure: you can only place a conditional at a point where a variable assignment, recipe, or `include` directive could go (i.e. at the top level of the `Makefile` grammar).
+Conditional syntax _is_ implemented as a preprocessing step.

 Unlike GNU Make, Biomake does not offer domain-specific language extensions in [Scheme](https://www.gnu.org/software/guile/) (even though this is one of the cooler aspects of GNU Make), but you can program it in Prolog instead - it's quite hackable.